Why You Should Stop Watching Porn

 How can I stop?

 Don't make perfect the enemy of good.
-If you relapse, don't beat yourself up over it, just accept that you made a mistake and move on.
+If you relapse, don't beat yourself up over it, just accept what you did and move on.
 Feeling ashamed isn't necessarily a bad thing, as long as you're using that feeling constructively rather than destructively.